fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Things to avoid after IUI

 After an IUI, your body needs time to rest and recover.
-Knowing what to avoid can help create the best possible environment for implantation.
+Knowing what to avoid can help support your overall wellbeing during recovery.
 Some key things you should avoid after IUI:

 • Strenuous exercise or heavy lifting in the first 1 to 2 days

-• Smoking or being exposed to cigarette smoke, which can reduce implantation success
+• Smoking or exposure to cigarette smoke, which may negatively affect reproductive health

 • Hot baths, saunas, or jacuzzis due to potential heat stress